Collection Manager Overview

 SCE platforms are subscriber-aware network devices; they can report usage records per subscriber.

-These RDRs typically contain a subscriber identifier (such as the OSS subscriber ID), the traffic type (such as HTTP, streaming, or peer-to-peer traffic), and usage counters (such as total upstream and downstream volume).
+Subscriber identifier (such as the OSS subscriber ID), the traffic type (such as HTTP, streaming, or peer-to-peer traffic), and usage counters (such as total upstream and downstream volume).
 These types of usage reports are necessary for usage-based billing services, and for network analysis and capacity planning.

 The SCA BB application Subscriber Usage RDRs are in this category.